 Positive.
 Negative.
 Neutral.
+How primitive.

 What do we mean?
 People are often frustrated with a feature or function that isn’t working properly.
 But they can be disappointed in a product that lacks a feature in the first place.
 The differences we see in associations between those two terms is striking and consistent across data sets.
 Many expressions of (especially negative) emotion can lead to specific, actionable nuances.
 These important insights are quickly visible and measurable in Luminoso.

 Our software’s ability to discern complex and differentiated feelings, reactions, and sensations, as well as measure their associations against any other concept, is why we refer to Emotion Analysis.
 Watch the video on Plutchick's wheel and how to perform an emotion analysis in Luminoso.